demo-rhtssc/demo-wsgi/README.md

 # Purpose

-This is a sample application to demonstrate a simple API with an auto grenerated Swagger using flask-restx
+This is a sample application to demonstrate a simple API with an auto grenerated Swagger using flask-restx.

 # Build

-This is a designed to run with S2I
+This is a designed to run with S2I.